knpuniversity/javascript/knpu/ep4-reactjs/api-authentication.md

 API authentication is a big topic.
 So we're going to skip it!
 I'm kidding: it's too important.

-One way or another, *every* API request will have *some* sort of authentication data attached to it - maybe a session cookie or an API token set on a header.
+One way or another, *every* API request that needs authentication will have *some* sort of authentication data attached to it - maybe a session cookie or an API token set on a header.

 So... what type of authentication *should* you use for your API?
 Honestly, if you're building an API that will be consumed by your own JavaScript front-end, using session